 - Forest Ecosystem Science

 - Parks, Recreation and Tourism

 In order to qualify for graduate concentrations, the students must pass at least four (4) courses from the list corresponding to each concentration as provided in Appendix A. One of the four required courses for all concentrations is SFR-521 Research methods.
 Other requirements for the graduate concentrations are determined on a case-by-case basis by the Graduate Advisory Committee of the graduate student and will be outlined in the student’s Program of Study.
 These may include specific courses, research topic, or advisory committee composition requirements.
-The graduate concentrations will be optional.
-A general Forest Resources degree will still be offered.
+The concentration will appear on students formal transcripts.
+The graduate concentrations are optional; a general Forest Resources degree is also offered.